asahi417/tner/README.md

 - `label_to_id.json`: dictionary to map prediction id to label
 - `model.pt`: pytorch model weight file
 - `parameter.json`: model hyperparameters
-- `*.log`: process log
+- `logger_train.log`: training log

 For more conclude examples, take a look below:
 - [colab notebook](https://colab.research.google.com/drive/1AlcTbEsp8W11yflT7SyT0L4C4HG6MXYr?usp=sharing)
 - [example_train_eval.py](example_train_eval.py)

 ***WikiAnn dataset***
-All the dataset should be fetched automatically but not `panx/*` dataset, as you need first create a cache folder with `mkdir -p ./cache` in the root of this project if it's not created yet.
+All the dataset should be fetched automatically but not `panx_dataset/*` dataset, as you need first create a cache folder with `mkdir -p ./cache` in the root of this project if it's not created yet.
 You then need to manually download data from [here](https://www.amazon.com/clouddrive/share/d3KGCRCIYwhKJF0H3eWA26hjg2ZCRhjpEQtDL70FSBN?_encoding=UTF8&%2AVersion%2A=1&%2Aentries%2A=0&mgh=1)